pingcap/docs-cn/enable-tls-between-components.md

         ```toml
         [security]
-        # Path of file that contains list of trusted SSL CAs for connection with cluster components.
+        # Path of the file that contains list of trusted SSL CAs for connection with cluster components.
         cluster-ssl-ca = "/path/to/ca.pem"
-        # Path of file that contains X509 certificate in PEM format for connection with cluster components.
+        # Path of the file that contains X509 certificate in PEM format for connection with cluster components.
         cluster-ssl-cert = "/path/to/tidb-server.pem"
-        # Path of file that contains X509 key in PEM format for connection with cluster components.
+        # Path of the file that contains X509 key in PEM format for connection with cluster components.
         cluster-ssl-key = "/path/to/tidb-server-key.pem"
         ```